yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 streamed sections of the subsection may be executed in parallel, as defined in {ExecuteStreamField} and {ExecuteDeferredFragment}.

+#### Tagged Field Node

+A Tagged Field Record is a structure containing:

+- {field}: the underlying field from an operation.
+- {depth}: the depth of the field.
+Root fields have a depth of 0, their subfields have a depth of 1, and so on.
+The depth is used by the {CollectFields} algorithm to assign a {deferDepth}.
+- {deferDepth}: the depth of the closest enclosing fragment with a defer directive, or undefined if the field is not deferred.

 ### Field Collection

 Before execution, the selection set is converted to a grouped field set by calling {CollectFields()}.
-Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
+Each entry in the grouped field set is a list of tagged field records that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time.

-A deferred selection set's fields will not be included in the grouped field set.
-Rather, a record representing the deferred fragment and additional context will be stored in a list.
-The executor revisits and resumes execution for the list of deferred fragment records after the initial execution is initiated.
-This deferred execution would ‘re-execute’ fields with the same response key that were present in the grouped field set.
+A deferred selection set's fields will not be included in the initial response.
+Rather, the executor revisits and resumes execution for each deferred fragment, merging deferred fragments at the same depth.
+This deferred execution may ‘re-execute’ and ‘re-send’ fields with the same response key that were already executed and/or sent.

+Note: The specification allows services to determine that it is more performant to not ‘re-execute’ fields that sent within the initial payload, and even to track and not ‘re-send’ any values that have already been sent.
+Therefore, GraphQL clients _must_ be able to process incremental responses that are missing values previously sent.
+Incremental responses should therefore be interpreted as ‘patches’ applied to the previously sent values.

 As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`: